karinnamonzon/cse-15l-lab-report/labWeekOne.md

 *This tutorial may not work perfectly the first time*

 ---
-## **Running commands on the remore computer with terminal in VScode**
+## **Running commands on the remote computer with terminal in VScode**

+The remote computer can be accessed from the terminal on your own personal device so that you can continue working away from the lab.
-Within the terminal you can run commadns such as
+Within the terminal you can run commadns such as:
 - cd ~
 - cs
 - ls -lat